audiopixel/pixelmixer/README.md

 Shader editor: [github/examples/shader_edit.html](https://github.com/hepp/audiopixel3/blob/master/examples/shader_edit.html)

 Load in additional WebGL shaders, such any of the ones found at [glslsandbox](http://glslsandbox.com/) or [shadertoy](https://www.shadertoy.com).

+Each instance of a loaded shader has independent control values setup that you can control.
+Global values (uniforms) are also provided to all shaders, and are ready to be populated with audio or any sort of data feed you provide.
+Easily enhance any loaded shaders to respond to the incoming values, and/or setup UI layers to control and change them directly.

 ## Features ##